-Cambodia is a country situated in South-East Asia with a population of 15 million people.
+Cambodia is a country situated in South-East Asia with a population of 16.5 million people.
 After years of civil war, Cambodia is now at peace and is growing economically very fast.
-Despite this, many children and young people are left behind in marginalized situations in the country.
+Despite this, many children and young people lack opportunity and are in marginalized situations in the country.

 As Cambodia’s capital, Phnom Penh is the country’s center of economic activity and a magnet for migration from rural areas.
 Unprepared migration of poor rural families seeking higher living standards often results in poverty and marginalization.
 Currently, one quarter of the city’s population of 1.7 million people live in slum communities.
 Children in these communities are highly vulnerable to falling into life on the street and becoming victim to abuse and exploitation.

 Mith Samlanh (“Close Friends” in Khmer) works in Phnom Penh to respond to the harsh living conditions of street living and working children.
-Today, it works in seven zones of the city, providing holistic social support to over 15,000 children, youth and families per year so they can claim their rights to health, safety, family care and education.
+Today, it works in seven zones of the city, providing holistic social support to around 17,000 children, youth and families per year so they can claim their rights to health, safety, family care and education.

-Mith Samlanh currently operates the following social businesses:
+Mith Samlanh operated the following social businesses in 2019:

 Mith Samlanh implements the ChildSafe movement throughout Phnom Penh in order to mobilize all actors to protect vulnerable children.
 Through the ChildSafe Citizens Campaign, ChildSafe community awareness raising, and ChildSafe Agent training, Mith Samlanh mobilized and maintained a network of over 600 Agents which undertook over 9,000 child protection actions in 2018.

 Number of staff: